BlogMedical cannabis and the gender pain gap

 Yet only recently has this been brought into the public discourse, with reports highlighting the experiences of countless women who feel they have been dismissed by healthcare professionals as a result of their gender.

-We examine why this has led to many seeking alternative therapies outside of conventional medicine, including medical cannabis treatment.
+We examine why this has led to many seeking alternative therapies outside of conventional medicine, including medical cannabis treatment for pain.

 What is the gender pain gap?